StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ### Info file

-This will list a detailed view of ELF for the executable [^1]. *.text* our executable code. *.rodata* - read only data for constant items or literals. *.data* is for initialized variables. *.bss* is a technique used to reduce the size of an exe.
+This will list a detailed view of ELF for the executable [^1].
+Executable code is in *.text*. *.rodata* - read only data for constant items or literals. *.data* is for initialized variables. *.bss* is a technique used to reduce the size of an exe.
 It is expanded at load time and the area is initialized to zero.
 Data items which are uninitialized or to zero will be allocated here.

 ```
 # edited highlights